 The Missouri Department of Revenue also provides details on numerous state-specific taxes and fees your business may have to pay, depending on its industry, location, and number of employees.
 Some examples of these additional taxes include:

 - Cigarette Tax

 - Withholding Tax

 To learn more, check out the Missouri Department of Revenue website.

 Missouri Local Taxes and Laws

-The local laws and ordinances governing Kansas City are different from those in St. Louis.
-We recommend you research your local jurisdiction’s law to better understand how they may impact your business taxes and daily operations.
+The local laws and ordinances governing Kansas City may differ from those in St. Louis.
+Make sure to research your local jurisdiction’s laws to better understand how they may impact your business’s tax obligations and daily operations.